bluejoe2008/regionfs/README.md

 NOTE: `node.id` should be unique in cluster

-2. make a text file in one server
+2. prepare a text file in one server
 ```
 #nodes
 node1